datacamp/RDocumentation/cran-comments.md

 ## R CMD check results

 On windows builds, there was 1 NOTE, about possibly misspelled words in DESCRIPTION: double checked, and no typos!
-Change wrt last submission: changed 'With' to 'with' in the title
+Change wrt last submission: Put 'Rdocumentation.org' in single quote, fixed typo in BioConductor and fixed Description

 ## Downstream dependencies